A RUSH TO JUDGEMENT:

 “ONE OF THE MOST indefatigable writers in search of fact rather than fiction is Jack DeWitt, co-author of the story titled “Marihuana Maniac,” appearing on page 44 of this issue.”
-And granted, this was a first hand account, written by someone who was physically there at the time who had (what we could term) “The Badge of”, or “The Mantel of Authority.”
-HOWEVER, given the shear number of deliberate omissions, inaccuracies, misrepresentations and out and out lies (other than the basic plot line about the Licata Murders), this article has to be termed, a work of shear fantastical fiction.
+And granted, this was a first-hand account, written by someone who was physically there at the time who had (what we could term) “The Badge of”, or “The Mantel of Authority.”
+HOWEVER, given the sheer number of deliberate omissions, inaccuracies, misrepresentations and out and out lies (other than the basic plot line about the Licata Murders), this article has to be termed, a work of sheer fantastical fiction.

 But worst still, note how the Chief of Detectives failed to use this opportunity to make corrections to his earlier statements.
 Most notably, the now infamous quotation; “W.D.
 Bush, city detective chief, said he had made an investigation prior to the crime and learned the slayer had been addicted to smoking marijuana cigarettes for more than six months.”

-- Why was no mention of Victor trying to protect himself – that he had tried to obtain a handgun the day before, etc. [A key point to be talked about later]
+- Why was there no mention of Victor trying to protect himself – that he had tried to obtain a handgun the day before, etc.?
+[A key point to be talked about later]